ayman3010/CodeML2021-Challenge/README.md

 sample_submission.csv : an example of the submission file.
 Note that you should follow the sample_submission.csv to publish your predictions.

-# Submission
-Submit your results with the template in the submission section.

-Everyone will have to submit their notebooks.

-Be sure to save your model and your weights, you will be asked to submit them if you win.

 # Evaluation
 The evaluation metric is the regression (R2) score.